-Make sure you purchase an owner’s title insurance policy to protect your property rights.
-Find out how for a one-time fee an owner’s policy can protect your important property rights for as long as you or your heirs own the property.
-Also, learn about common and real-life title problems that could impact your property rights.
+Make sure to purchase an owner’s title insurance policy to protect your property rights.
+Find out how, for a one-time fee, an owner’s policy can protect your important property rights for as long as you or your heirs own the property.
+You can also learn with a title search about common and real-life title problems that could impact your property rights.

 Get an Owner’s Policy to Protect Your Property Rights

-New homeowners want to focus on buying new furniture for the living room or painting walls, not worrying about having to pay a bill left behind by a previous owner.
+New homeowners want to focus on buying new furniture for the living room and painting walls.
+They don’t want to beworrying about having to pay a bill left behind by a previous owner.

 Lenders require a title insurance policy to protect their investment.
 You should have a policy to protect your investment as well.
 For a one-time fee paid at closing, an owner’s policy can protect your property rights for as long as you or your heirs own the property.

 - Unpaid mortgages

 - Missing heirs who could claim the property belongs to him or her

 - Missed easements or rights of way that could limit your use of the property